-This specifies whether to return a signed displacement magnitude or not.
+Whether to return a signed displacement magnitude or not.
 Syntax: "measure_magnitude {Boolean}.
 If "true" is specified the returned value will be the absolute value of the displacement.
 If "false" is specified the signed displacement will be returned.

 3.3.7.3 target magnitude